flagarde/CMakeMM/README.md

   ```cmake
   include(MyWonderfulModule)
   ```
-  This will download the module `MyWonderfulModule.cmake` is it's not present in the `CMAKE_MODULE_PATH` folders or `Modules` folder, then include it.
-Otherwise it will just include it.
+*Will download the module `MyWonderfulModule.cmake` is it's not present in the `CMAKE_MODULE_PATH` folders or `Modules` folder, then include it.
+Otherwise it will just include it.*

 ## Example
 CMakeLists.txt :